solo-io/solo-cop/blogs/workspaces/Intro.md

     - name: 'istio-ingress'
 ```

-* Eastwest Gateways - Istio eastwest gateways are required for multi cluster routing within Gloo Mesh.
-These gateways just need to exist in a workspace to enable multi cluster routing for all workspaces.
-It is recommended to have a workspace for internal Gloo Mesh resources like the gloo-mesh-addons (see below).
-Typically these gateways are the responsibility of the DevOps team so it does make sense that they could also be a part of the ops-team workspaces as well.
+* East-west Gateways - Istio east-west gateways are required for multi-cluster routing within Gloo Mesh.
+These gateways just need to exist in any Workspace to enable multi-cluster routing for all Workspaces.
+It is recommended to have a dedicated Workspace for internal Gloo Mesh resources, such as `gloo-mesh-addons` (see below).
+Typically these gateways are the responsibility of the Platform team, so it makes sense that they could also be a part of the ops-team Workspace as well.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2